libreobjet/open-guide/en/proposition.md

 ![**Pict** _Faircap_ − Poc21 − CC-BY-SA](./images/Faircap-CCBYSA-POC21.jpg)

-The [Faircap](http://faircap.org/ ) is a 3D-printed water filter and when it was released, they anounced it as open source while licensing it under CC-NC-SA.
+The [Faircap](http://faircap.org/ ) is a 3D-printed water filter and when it was released, they announced it as open source while licensing it under CC-NC-SA.
 After [pointing out](https://twitter.com/raphaelbastide/status/657257450593230848) to the creator why this license was misleading, the project was then released as Public Domain.   http://www.instructables.com/id/Open-Source-3D-Printed-Water-Filter/

 Food for thought